 - Side-by-Side Concert with Marin Symphony

 - Concerto Competition

 Marin Symphony Youth and Music Education Programs are at the heart of our mission to foster the dreams and aspirations of young musicians.
-Exposing young people early and continuing to engage them is one of the best ways to ensure that the next generation develops a love of music.
-Multiple programs are designed to teach and inspire both young musicians and future concert goers.
+Exposing young people early and continuing to engage them is the best way to ensure the next generation develops a love of music.
+Multiple programs are designed to teach and inspire both young musicians and future concert-goers.

 Marin Symphony Youth Orchestra

 Since 1954, the Marin Symphony Youth Orchestra, currently under the direction of Ann Krinitsky, has provided musicians ages 13-18 with the opportunity to participate in a rich and rewarding orchestral community.
 The September-to-May orchestral season offers a range of performances and experiences.
 The orchestra is composed of approximately 80 auditioned high school and middle school musicians from Marin, Sonoma, and San Francisco.
 Recent performances of standard orchestral repertoire include: Rossini’s Overture to The Barber of Seville, Smetana’s The Moldau, Brahms’ Hungarian Dances No.’s 1, 5, & 6, Rimsky-Korsakov’s Scheherazade, and Tchaikovsky’s Romeo and Juliet Fantasy Overture in a special side-by-side performance with the Marin Symphony Orchestra.

 - An exclusive recording project at Skywalker Sound in Nicasio

 - On-stage sit-ins with orchestral sections during Marin Symphony rehearsals